Teaching Family Homes of Upper Michigan

 Telephone: (906) 249-5437

 The administrative office is the headquarters for Teaching Family Homes.
 Administrative staff provide clerical and financial support to all programs.
 Qualified support personnel specialize in treatment supervision, staff training, support and evaluation.
 The office also coordinates contract development, community training services, community relations and fund development for the agency as a whole.
-The following list of names will provide e-mail contact addresses.

 - Cathy Enright, MPA – Chief Executive Officer